 TrUE Project Funding

 Thank you for your interest in our Undergraduate Research & Creative Activities Project Funding program.
-Please note that we are piloting a new program design for Fall 2020 with two key changes, also this current application will be for students doing research during to 2021 Summer term:
+Please note that we are piloting a new program design for 2021 with two key changes, also this current application will be for students doing research during to 2021 Summer term:

 - The initial project application must be submitted by the project faculty mentor (this replaces our previous mentor letter of support requirement)